New Valparaiso, Indiana Office Now Open!

 To help make sure you are fully protected, we created a handy fire extinguisher reference poster to print and hang up around the office.
 Download the poster here.

-Purchasing fire extinguishers for business isn’t all you need for fire protection safety.
+Purchasing fire extinguishers isn’t all you need for fire protection safety.
 Allegiant Fire Protection offers complete fire equipment testing, inspection, and repair services.

-That includes sprinkler and alarm inspections, as well as annual tests and assessments on your fire extinguishers.
+That includes sprinkler and alarm inspections and annual tests and assessments on your fire extinguishers.
 We also can train your employees in proper fire extinguisher usage.

-Reach out to us at Allegiant Fire Protection for all of your fire protection needs.
+Contact us at Allegiant Fire Protection for all your fire protection needs.

 Leave a Reply